Fungi play a major role in forest ecology.

 While hardwoods are immune to the pathogen, Phellinus weirii can be detrimental to stands of Douglas fir, grand fir, white fir, and mountain hemlock.
 Root rot hinders trees’ ability to take up water and essential nutrients.
 Once affected, trees are more susceptible to other health problems, like bark beetles.
 Trees of all sizes and ages can be infected by laminated root rot, but because early mortality is scattered among young, small trees, the disease usually isn’t obvious until the stand reaches maturity.
 Once symptoms are visible, the infection has already spread considerably, making it difficult to bring under control.
 For these reasons, forest owners must be vigilant against this inconspicuous tree disease.

-Managing laminated root rot requires understanding how Phellinus weirii spreads and survives.
+Managing laminated root rot requires an understanding of how Phellinus weirii spreads and survives.